 Crypto prices move fast and are driven by sentiment, macro conditions (like interest rates and money supply), and cycles of greed and fear.
-Learning a few key metrics—total market cap, sentiment indicators like Fear and Greed, Bitcoin dominance, miner health (e.g. Puell Multiple), and long-term cycle tools (e.g. Pi Cycle Top, cycle top indicators)—helps you see whether the market is in a euphoric phase, a fearful correction, or somewhere in between.
+Learning a few key metrics (total market cap, sentiment indicators like Fear and Greed, Bitcoin dominance, miner health such as the Puell Multiple, and long-term cycle tools such as Pi Cycle Top and cycle top indicators) helps you see whether the market is in a euphoric phase, a fearful correction, or somewhere in between.
 That context doesn't tell you exactly when to buy or sell, but it reduces the chance you'll panic-sell at bottoms or FOMO in at tops.

 The panels on this page are your starting point: each one summarizes a different lens on the market.
 Tap any card to dive into charts, definitions, and historical context.
 Building a habit of checking data before big decisions is one of the best ways to stay calmer and more informed as you learn the space.